Nazeofel/Nazeofel/README.md

-# Hi I'm Alexander Welcome on my GitHub Page !
+# Hello, are you happy ?

-I do Typescript...
+I do programming...
 Well, I'm trying to.

-PS: Learning is important.
+No real clue how any of it works tbh...